-The process by which Maryland's public schools generally, and Dorchester County Public Schools specifically, have moved from the exclusionary model to the restorative model is clear and easily traced.
+17 The process by which Maryland's public schools generally, and Dorchester County Public Schools specifically, have moved from the exclusionary model to the restorative model is clear.
 In 2017, the Maryland General Assembly established the Maryland Commission on the School-to-Prison Pipeline and Restorative Practice to study disciplinary procedures in schools.
-See Acts of Md.
+Acts of Md.
 2017 ch.
 762. In 2018, the Commission reported that exclusionary and punitive disciplinary practices fail to reduce misbehavior, do not make schools safer, and have the effect of pushing students out of schools and into the criminal justice system.
 The Commission put forth a series of recommendations on how to best implement a restorative approach to student discipline.
-MARYLAND COMMISSION ON THE SCHOOL-TO-PRISON PIPELINE AND RESTORATIVE PRACTICE, Final Report and Collaborative Action Plan (December 20, 2018), called school-to-prison pipeline, by which students who are excluded from the learning environment because of misbehavior, often move directly into the juvenile or criminal justice systems.
+MARYLAND COMMISSION ON THE SCHOOL-TO-PRISON PIPELINE AND RESTORATIVE PRACTICE, Final Report and Collaborative Action Plan (December 20, 2018), https://perma.cc/67MR-JZLQ.
+In 2019, the General Assembly accepted the Commission's recommendations and passed a bill to mandate that schools adopt a restorative approach to student discipline.
+H.B.
+725 (2019).
+This change in the law is now codified at MD.
+CODE, EDUC. ("ED") § 7-306 et seq., which directs the State Board of Education to establish guidelines that define a State code of restorative discipline for all public schools with standards of conduct and consequences for violations of the standards.
+It also provides that the 24 local school boards must adopt restorative based regulations to create and maintain the atmosphere of order and discipline necessary for effective learning.
+See COMAR 13A.08.01.11.
+Those regulations set forth a general restorative disciplinary philosophy for schools in the State.
+COMAR 13A.08.01.11A (local school boards shall adopt policies "with the goal of maintaining an environment of order, safety, and discipline necessary for effective learning").
+The regulations also direct local county school boards to adopt policies consistent with the restorative philosophy.
+Moreover, the regulations emphasize "discretion in imposing [student] discipline."
+COMAR 13A.08.01.11A(4).
+In response, Dorchester County adopted the so-called school-to-prison pipeline, by which students who are excluded from the learning environment because of misbehavior often move directly into the juvenile or criminal justice systems.
 The restorative model of student discipline does this by viewing discipline as more of a learning tool, and less of a punishment.
 The restorative approach is a student discipline model that ... is preventative and proactive ... emphasizes building strong relationships and setting clear behavior expectations that contribute to the well-being of the school community ... focuses on accountability for any harm done by problem behavior; and ... addresses ways to repair the relationships affected by the problem behavior with the voluntary participation of an individual who was harmed.